erichson/NFM/README.md

 # Noisy Feature Mixup (NFM)

-NFM is a simple yet efficient data augmentation method that can help to improve the predictive accuracy and robustness of vision models.
-NFM combines ideas such as [classic mixup](https://arxiv.org/abs/1710.09412), [manifold mixup](https://arxiv.org/abs/1806.05236) and noise injections.
-The advantage of NFM compared to other schemes is illustrated by the following toy example, where it can be seen that NFM smoothes the decision boundary.
+NFM is a simple, inexpensive yet effective data augmentation method that can help improve the predictive accuracy and robustness of vision models.
+NFM combines ideas of [input mixup](https://arxiv.org/abs/1710.09412), [manifold mixup](https://arxiv.org/abs/1806.05236) and noise injections, and include them as special cases.
+Rather than training with convex combinations of pairs of examples and their labels, NFM use noise-perturbed convex combinations of pairs of  data points in both input and feature space.
+NFM can be implemented on top of manifold mixup, introducing minimal computation overhead.

+The advantage of NFM compared to other schemes is illustrated on the following binary classification task on a noisy toy dataset, where it can be seen that NFM smoothes the decision boundary.

 <p align="center">
     <img src="db.png" height="300">